 At first, learning to be real may feel unnatural and scary.
 It is hard to be vulnerable, but if we stay rooted in Christ through reading the Bible, prayer, and strong relationships, a better altogether life awaits.

-Have you discovered how to live authentically like my friend John?
+Have you discovered the joy of living an authentic life like my friend John?
 I would love to hear from you in the comments!

 “Therefore, we have been buried with Him through baptism into death, so that as Christ was raised from the dead through the glory of the Father, so we too might walk in newness of life.”